Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/3-Coriolis_Force.md

 Now, after learning the matrix formulation of rotations, you are capable of explaining the origin of such a force.
 It is an example of **fictitious force**, which people introduce in in order to get the correct motion.

-## The Rotating Coordinate System <br>(aka Rotating Reference Frame)
+## The Rotating Reference Frame

 First, we want to make it clear what we mean by "an observer rotating together with the earth".
-For a moment, we forget the motion of the earth around the sun (i.e. treating the center of the earth as an inertial frame), and assume that the rotation axis is fixed.
+Let us forget the motion of the earth around the sun, and assume that the rotation axis is fixed.

 Imagine two observers $K$ and $K'$ sitting at the center of the earth. $K$ is sitting *really still*, but $K'$ is *spinning* with the same angular velocity as the earth.
 Therefore, the earth appears to be static to $K'$, but $K$ will see a spinning earth.
 Evidently, $K'$ is not an inertial frame.
+It is called a **rotating reference frame**.

-Mathematically, each observer has his/her own coordinate system, using the earth center as the origin.
-However, they uses different sets of basis vectors to measure the motion: those of $K$ are the good ol' constant $e_x,e_y,e_z$; but those of $K'$ is rotating around the spinning axis of the earth (we call it $n$; you can choose it to be the $z$-axis for simplicity, but we shall not do that until later).
+Mathematically, the two observers both use the earth center as the origin.
+However, they uses different sets of basis vectors to measure the motion: those of $K$ are the good ol' constant $e_x,e_y,e_z$; but those of $K'$ is rotating around the spinning axis of the earth (we call this axis $n$).

 Thus, to obtain the coordinates used by $K'$ from those of $K$, we only need to do a rotation: